One-dimensional electronics with edge states in two-dimensional altermagnets: Introduction

-In this Letter, we propose a one-dimensional (1D) $\boldsymbol{r}$-$\boldsymbol{s}$ coupling based on the floating edge states in 2D altermagnets.
+In this work, we demonstrate an electrically tunable 1D $r$--$s$ coupling by harnessing the floating edge states of 2D altermagnets.
 Different from the ferromagnetic and antiferromagnetic systems, these edge states in altermagnets are intrinsically spin-split and are floating between the bulk states [Fig.~\ref{fig1}(a)].
-Unlike the conventional AMTJ that relies on $\boldsymbol{k}$--$\boldsymbol{s}$ matching in altermagnetic electrodes[Fig.~\ref{fig1}(b)], we propose a prototype 1D altermagnetic edge tunnel junction (edge-MTJ) exhibiting an unconventional edge tunnel magnetoresistanc (edge-TMR) effect (Fig.~\ref{fig1}(c)).
-The electric current in edge-MTJ is entirely carried by edge states, exhibiting ideal single-spin quantum conductance in a wide bias window.
+Unlike the conventional AMTJ that relies on $\boldsymbol{k}$--$\boldsymbol{s}$ matching in altermagnetic electrodes [Fig.~\ref{fig1}(b)], we propose a prototype 1D altermagnetic edge tunnel junction (edge-MTJ) exhibiting an unconventional edge tunnel magnetoresistance (edge-TMR) effect (Fig.~\ref{fig1}(c)).
+Here, the resistance contrast is defined in a manner similar to tunneling magnetoresistance, but it originates from edge-state transport instead of conventional quantum tunneling through a barrier.
+The electric current in edge-MTJ is entirely carried by edge states, exhibiting ideal single-spin quantum conductance.
 By tuning the Néel order or applying an external electric field, the electric current can be effectively switched from \textit{on} to \textit{off}, enabling integrated memory and logic functionality.
 In particular, electrostatic doping can be employed to make the edge-MTJ host only a single spin-polarized conductance channel, a phenomenon that is unique to altermagnets.
-Remarkably, the edge-MTJ is constructed from a homogeneous material, thereby avoiding common blocking effects caused by the antiferromagnetic interface \cite{yang2025interface}.
-The edge-tronic-counterpart of MTJ, i.e. the edge-MTJ, proposed here represents a pioneering effort in harnessing the of 1D edge states of of altermagnetic for device applications, paving a route towards high-density spintronic memory via $\boldsymbol{r}$-$\boldsymbol{s}$ coupling scheme.
+The edge-MTJ is constructed from a homogeneous material, thereby avoiding common blocking effects caused by the antiferromagnetic interface \cite{yang2025interface}.
+The edge-counterpart of the MTJ proposed here, namely the edge-MTJ, offers a gate-programmable platform that electrically controls the floating 1D edge states in altermagnets, thereby activating a gate-induced single-spin transport channel and enabling an electrically tunable $\boldsymbol{r}$-$\boldsymbol{s}$ coupling for high-density spintronic memory.